SebastianS13/Logger/README.md

+# CMAKE

+Currently Cmake is unsupported and not working!

 # Seb Logger

 This is my attempt at writing a logger class that someone might actually use.
 I added serveral features that I think people would want and everything is obviously